continuedev/continue/docs/docs/config-file-migration.md

     },
     {
       "name": "share",
-      "description": "Download and share this session",
-      "step": "ShareSessionStep"
+      "description": "Export the current chat session to markdown", "params": { "ouputDir": "Directory in which to export this session" }, "step": "ShareSessionStep"
     },
     {